This information does not apply to ARMv6-M and ARMv7-M profiles.

 You must consider what sort of memory your system has at address

-systems based on ARM processors.
-However, some ARM processors, for example the processors
+for systems based on ARM processors.
+However, some ARM processors

 There has to be a valid instruction at